blackberry/Ripple-Framework/README.md

 # Windows (QtWebKit)
 * Make sure Qt 4.7.3 is setup on your system and configured properly.
 * Use the provided qmake projects to compile.
-* Once compiled add reference to custom QtWebKit in Starbuck project.
+* Once compiled add reference to custom QtWebKit in Ripple project.

 # Windows (framework only)
 * Create a build directory in your root folder (mkdir build).